The continuum limit of some products of random matrices associated with renewing flows: Infinitesimal generators

 Furthermore, since (for $\ell$ an even natural number) the function $1_\ell$ belongs to ${\mathcal P}_\ell$, the relevant eigenvalue $\lambda (\ell)$ of the transfer operator must coincide with the leading root of the characteristic polynomial of that matrix.

-This remains true in the continuum limit, and we shall find upon calculation that, when $\ell$ is an even natural number, there exist non-trivial subspaces of ${\mathcal P}_\ell$, of much lower dimension, that contain $1_\ell$ and are invariant under the operator (\ref{symmetricContinuumLimit}).
+This remains true in the continuum limit leading to the spectral problem (\ref{perturbedSpectralProblem}), where the object is to compute $\mu(k,\ell)$, and we shall find upon inspection that, when $\ell$ is an even natural number, there exist non-trivial subspaces of ${\mathcal P}_\ell$, of much lower dimension, that contain $1_\ell$ and are invariant under the operator $\Delta_K - k^2 \sum_{i < j} A_{ij}^2$.